Zeroska/Jobs-Notes/2022/Jul/Jul_15_2022/README.md

 *Notes: the Edge broker processes are protected almost to the maximum possible level with the above techniques.*

-Well it is suppose to protect your processes from being inject, DLL injection will have to has Microsoft Signed
+Well it is suppose to protect your processes from being i`nject, DLL injection will have to has Microsoft Signed

 ---
 ## SSL and self-certs